KelfeinX/gke-labs/README.md

 Now with Helm v3, this section is now only half as long and far less complicated! (no more Tiller!)

-1. Download and run the new helm install script
+1. Download and run the new Helm installer script

     ```shell
     curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 > get_helm.sh